andyli/blog/content/2010-04-13_canvasblock-a-gm-script-to-block-canvas-tag-should-we-or-can-we.md

 I used haXe instead of writing pure JS.
 No big reason here, just to see if it is possible.
 Turn out there is no big difference from using JS, you just need to copy all the meta data to the compiled JS file.
-And the events listener need to be assigned by "addEventListener" instead of something like "onclick = function ...".
+And the events listener need to be assigned by `addEventListener` instead of something like `onclick = function ...`.

 Detecting HTML5 tags is easier than detecting Flash objects.
-Firstly, the tags are standardized meaning you can simply use "getElementsByTagName".
-For Flash objects you need to check the params of the "object" and the "embed" tags, which is a bit troublesome.
+Firstly, the tags are standardized meaning you can simply use `getElementsByTagName`.
+For Flash objects you need to check the params of the `object` and the `embed` tags, which is a bit troublesome.
 Secondly, currently no one (at least not much ppl) is creating canvas tags on the fly, unlike for Flash the standard way is to use swfobject.
 So I can detect the tags once the DOM is ready, no need to wait for the